WeblateOrg/weblate/docs/formats.rst

 * :ref:`js-i18next`
 * :ref:`webex`

-JSON translations are usually monolingual, so it is recommended to specify base file with English strings.
+JSON translations are usually monolingual, so it is recommended to specify a base file with (what is most often the) English strings.

 Example file: